Johnny Sexton: 2008–2010

-Sexton played against Scarlets, Dragons, Ospreys, Edinburgh, Munster, London Irish, Brive, Ulster and Cardiff before being called up to the Ireland team for a match against Fiji.
-He scored five conversions and two penalties in that match.
-He then played against South Africa, scoring five penalties.
+Sexton played league and Heineken cup matches against Scarlets, Dragons, Ospreys, Edinburgh, Munster, London Irish, Brive, Ulster and Cardiff before being called up to the Ireland team for a match against Fiji.
+He scored 16 points with five conversions and two penalties in a 41–6 victory.
+He then scored all of Ireland's points through five penalties, leading Ireland to a 15–10 win against South Africa.

+Upon recovering from a hand injury sustained during the Ireland–South Africa autumn international fixture in 2009, Sexton helped Leinster to secure a bonus point win over Brive in the Heineken Cup to take command of their pool.
+The following week in their pool decider, Sexton scored a drop goal in the dying minutes against London Irish at Twickenham to even up the score at eleven all.
+This secured Leinster a home advantage in the Heineken Cup quarter finals and knocked the Exiles out of the competition.
 In 2010, Sexton played six games for Ireland, scoring 37 points in matches against England, Wales, Scotland, New Zealand and Australia.

+Sexton's ability was highlighted on his return from injury in the 2010–11 season, where he helped Leinster recover from a shaky start to the season as a second-half substitute in their win over Munster in the Celtic League.
+Following this victory, he helped Leinster win over Racing Metro and Saracens in the Heineken Cup.
+In the second match, he received a man of the match award after scoring 25 points, including a try, giving his team the top spot in a pool regarded as one of the most competitive in Heineken Cup history.
+A poll taken by planetrugby.com following these performances suggested that Sexton was then regarded as the top fly-half in Europe.

 2010–2011

 Sexton played 19 times for Leinster that season, scoring 237 points.
 He scored two tries as Leinster won the Heineken Cup after trailing 22–6 at half-time to win the match 33–22.
 Leinster then had the chance to add a second trophy by winning the Pro12.
 However, Munster beat them 19–9 in the final, with Sexton kicking three penalties.

 During Leinster's 2011 Heineken Cup final against the Northampton Saints, Sexton scored 28 points including 2 tries in a historic comeback, when Leinster beat Northampton 33–22 at the Millennium Stadium after falling 22–6 down at half-time.
 Sexton won the man of the match award and his second Heineken Cup medal.
 His 28 points in that match makes him the second-highest scorer in one game in Heineken Cup history.
 Sexton stated that his career-defining performance was dedicated to his late grandfather, John Sexton – the hugely popular Listowel businessman who had died a few months earlier.
 However, Sexton and Leinster could not snatch the first Heineken Cup and Celtic League double that season, with the club losing to Munster in the 2011 Celtic League Final.